mubbie/mubbie.github.io/_posts/2022-11-02-first-post-welcome.md.md

 I am looking forward to where the journey takes me.

 Similarly, I think this will be good for me.
 Because I do feel lonely a lot, and I struggle with being alone.
 This is surprising because I always wanted to be left alone while I grew up.
 But perhaps, you could say, things and times change.
 I came to college and discovered that I struggle with anxiety (including physical symptoms like chest and stomach pain) and dread being alone.
+So part of my current challenges in life is attacking that fear, and conquering all the anxiety.

 So, in those precious and quite lonely hours, I could gain insights and share them on this blog.